Content on this page was generated by AI and has not been manually reviewed.

 • Other providers: There are several smaller or regional providers with Edge extensions that can be appealing if you’re price-conscious, but you’ll want to scrutinize their privacy policies and user reviews before committing.

 Note: Edge extensions are convenient for browser traffic, but if your goal is to encrypt everything on the device, you’ll want to use a system-wide VPN.
 Extensions are a great starting point for Edge, while a full-system VPN ensures additional protection for other apps and services on your PC.
-Fastest vpn for ios free: fastest vpn for ios free with blazing speeds, privacy, and easy iPhone setup

 Using Edge vs. Windows VPN: pros and cons